 - air pollution

-You should also protect yourself by staying indoors, as much as possible, on days of extreme weather.
+On days of extreme weather, you should also protect yourself by staying indoors as much as possible.

-According to Dr. Phillip Factor, Chief of Pulmonary, Critical Care, and Sleep Medicine at Beth Israel Medical Center in New York City, sensitivity to humidity levels varies among people with COPD.
+According to Dr. Phillip Factor, a pulmonary disease specialist and former professor of medicine at the University of Arizona Medical Center, sensitivity to humidity levels varies among people with COPD.

 Dr. Factor explains, “Many patients with COPD have a component of asthma.
 Some of those patients prefer warm, dry climates, while others prefer more humid environments.”

 In general, lower humidity levels are best for people with COPD.
-About 40 percent humidity is ideal in indoor and outdoor climates.
+According to the Mayo Clinic, the ideal indoor humidity level is 30 to 50 percent.
 It can be difficult to maintain indoor humidity levels during the winter months, especially in colder climates where heating systems are constantly running.

 Humidity can also be a problem while bathing.
 You should always run the bathroom exhaust fan while showering and open a window after showering, if possible.